FlyingTasters2017/FlyingTasters/README.md

 cd FlyingTasters
 ```

-**4** Make sure the PixyCam's drivers are linked in TASTE - see [link](https://github.com/FlyingTasters2017/FlyingTasters/wiki/Developer's-manual#using-the-pixy-camera-in-taste)
+**4** Make sure the PixyCam's drivers are linked in TASTE - see [link](https://github.com/FlyingTasters2017/FlyingTasters/wiki/Developer's-manual#using-the-pixy-camera-in-taste) section *Using the Pixy camera in TASTE*

 **5** Start the Python server.
 ```